 Wells may vary in their construction characteristics and in the geologic rock types in which they occur.
 The lack of an effective grout and sanitary seals are avenues by which contaminants from nearby surface water bodies or overland runoff can percolate to wells.
-The State has determined that this well is NOT GWUDI or Ground Water Under the Direct Influence of surface water.
-The well is approximately 260 feet deep and cased and grouted to 63 feet below surface.
+It is unknown whether the well has casing including amount and if it is grouted along the entire length.
+A GWUDI or Ground Water Under the Direct Influence of surface water cannot be made because Greenville Water system chlorinates in their well.